Koh Dong-jin, president of Samsung Electronics’ mobile division, bows during a news conference in Seoul

 Do those remind you of a certain company that says money doesn't matter, but rather the right products?
 In any case, as with every powerful figure, the Lee Kun-hee's reign is not without controversies, and we don't mean just the family feud for inheritance.
 In 2008 his house and offices were raided by the police, starting an investigation whether Samsung is maintaining a slush fund that compensates court officials and politicians for favors.

-discovered by the International Trade Union Confederation, and the ITUC says that there is a direct relationship between the "inhumane" treatment of employees by Samsung and the explosions that forced two recalls of the Samsung Galaxy Note 7.
+Moreover, Samsung was using every trick in the book to resist unionization of its workers, and there were even suicide cases among them, allegedly due to overwork and tight deadlines.
+A leaked power point presentation made to Samsung executives back in 2012, presented different ways that the company could prevent labor unions from representing employees at Samsung.
+The slides were discovered by the International Trade Union Confederation, and the ITUC says that there is a direct relationship between the "inhumane" treatment of employees by Samsung and the explosions that forced two recalls of the Samsung Galaxy Note 7.
 Chaebols are often depicted in the media and movies in Korea as almost mafia-type organizations, and such allegations don't help to dissuade the notion.

 After being found guilty in things like financial wrongdoing and tax evasion, Samsung's boss was fined $109 million, and issued a three-year suspended jail sentence.
 "We, including myself, have caused troubles to the nation with the special probe; I deeply apologize for that, and I'll take full responsibility for everything, both legally and morally", Lee Kun-hee commented after the verdict.
 Pardoned by the government in 2009 in order to help Korea's bid for the Winter Olympics, he returned as Samsung's Chairman in March 2010, then the first Galaxy S was outed in June, and we all know what happened up to the Galaxy Note 7 recall point.
 Here is a brief primer on that saga in the form of a handy timeline infographic: